salahkhiat/BaniUmayaManager-V2-Final/README.md

 ## Installation

-1. Download the application from the [Google Drive link](https://drive.google.com).
+1. Download the application from the [Google Drive link](https://drive.google.com/file/d/16pAl5my4bUnMri2elbKWJeuq8tywbabD/view?usp=sharing).
 2. Extract the ZIP file.
 3. Run the executable file to start using the application.

-## Summary

-Designed with simplicity and efficiency in mind, **BaniUmayaManager-v2** is an ideal solution for small to medium-sized shop owners seeking a free and straightforward way to manage their business operations on Windows.

 ---